 Although its legacy has been muddied by pop culture, the original Dracula is an epic good-versus-evil tale of Harry-versus-Voldemort proportions.
 It’s a beautiful and riveting novel.
 There are several heroes in this story, all very different in personality but united in a common cause: bring down Count Dracula and stop his evil from spreading across England.
 This book is probably one of my top 20 favourite novels of all time.

-What else would you add to the Gryffindor House reading list?
+What are some other books Gryffindors will love?
+What titles would you add to this Gryffindor House reading list?